jhucsf/spring2022/assign/assign05.md

 thread to track the pending messages, and register it to a `Room` when the client sends a join request.

-You can test that you server handles more than one connection correctly by spawning multiple receivers and senders connecting to the same server, and checking that the messages sent from all receivers get correctly delivered to all senders.
+You can test that your server handles more than one connection correctly by spawning multiple receivers and senders connecting to the same server, and checking that the messages sent from all receivers get correctly delivered to all senders.